michaelkang01/Job-Seeking-Website/doc/sprint0/PB.md

 - As a recruiter, I want to be able to accept or reject applications.
 - As a recruiter, I want to be able to schedule interviews to successful applicants.
 - As a recruiter, I want to be able to send and receive messages to my applicants.

+### Persona: Alex (Professional Career Expert)
+- As a professional career expert, I want to advertise my services on the platform.
+- As a professional career expert, I want to be able to run online workshops.
+- As a professional career expert, I want to be able to schedule one on one meetings with clients.